-- Device: The higher the spreading factor, the higher the transmitting power and longer the transmission duration and therefore also the higher the energy consumption in the sending device. - LoRaWAN network: The higher the spreading factor, the longer the data transmission, and therefore the higher the load/occupancy of the LoRaWAN network.
+- Device: The higher the spreading factor, the higher the transmitting power and longer the transmission duration, and therefore the higher the energy consumption in the transmitting device. - LoRaWAN network: The higher the spreading factor, the longer the data transfer, and therefore the higher the load/occupancy of the LoRaWAN network.